-- install and use only in operating instructions - ntact local building or fire officials about restrictions and installation inspection in your area. - Use with solid wood fuel only.
-Do not use other fuels. - Risk of smoke and flame spillage.
-Operate only with door closed or door op with screen door installed.
-Open door or remove screen door only to feed the - Do not connect this unit to a chimney serving another appliance - install only in masonry fireplaces.
-Do not remove bricks or mortar from - The non-combustible floor protection in front of the unit should have an R value equal or greater than 1.00 extending 20 inches (508 mm) in front of the Insert if the hearth elevation is lower than 2 inches (51 mm) or extend 16 inches (406 mm) (USA), 18 inches (457 mm) (CANADA) without a R value if the hearth elevation is higher than 2 inches (\$1 mm). - Connect to a code-approved masonry chimney or listed factory-built fireplace e-chimney with a direct flue connector into the first chimney liner section. - Do not overfire.
+- PREVENT HOUSE FIRES Install and use only in accordance with the manufacturer's installation and - Contact local building or fire officials about restrictions and installation inspection in your area - Use with solid wood fuel only.
+Do not use other fuels - Risk of smoke and flame spillage.
+Operate only with door closed or door open with screen door installed.
+Open door or remove screen door only to feed the - Do not connect this unit to a chimney serving another appliance - Install only in masonry fireplaces.
+Do not remove bricks or mortar from masonry fireplace - The non-combustible floor protection in front of the unit should have an R value equal or greater than 1.00 extending 23 inches (584 mm) in front of the insert If the hearth elevation is lower than 5 inches (127 mm) or extend 16 inches (406 mm) (USA), 18 inches (457 mm) (CANADA) without a R value if the hearth elevation is higher than 5 inches (127 mm). - Connect to a code-approved masonry chimney or listed factory-built fireplace chimney with a direct flue connector into the first chimney liner section. - Do not overfire.
 If stove or chimney connector glows, your are overfiring. - Inspect and clean chimney frequently.
 Under certain conditions of use, creosote buildup may occur rapidly. - Do not use grate or elevate fire.
 Build wood fire directly on hearth. - Replace glass only with ceramic glass. - This wood heater needs periodic inspection and repair for proper operation.
 Consult the owner's manual for further information.
 It is against US federal regulations to operate this wood heater in a manner inconsistent with the operating instructions in the owner's manual.